-'Yanny' or 'Laurel'?
+'Yanny' Or 'Laurel'?
 Why People Hear Different Things In That Viral Clip

 "So with a recording that's somewhat ambiguous and low-quality, it's not surprising that some people may flip those when they're perceiving that word," Story says.
 That probably wouldn't happen in a high-quality recording, he says, or if it were spoken in a full sentence to give people more context clues.

-Britt Yazel, a neuroscience doctoral student at U.C.
-Davis, analyzed the sound file and filtered out all the sound above the frequency 4.5 kHz.
+Britt Yazel, a neuroscience doctoral student at University of California, Davis, analyzed the sound file and filtered out all the sound above the frequency 4.5 kilohertz.

-That filtering "takes away the entire perception of hearing the word 'Yanny' and all you get is the word 'Laurel,'" he says.
+That filtering "takes away the entire perception of hearing the word 'yanny' and all you get is the word 'laurel,' " he says.
 "If you lose the high frequencies, the illusion goes away."

 Some people have greater sensitivity to higher frequencies or lower frequencies, Yazel says, which could explain part of why people hear different things.

 "But not only that, the brains themselves can be wired very differently to interpret speech," he says.
-For example, if you hear the sounds in either "Yanny" or "Laurel" more in your everyday life, you might be more likely to hear them here.
+For example, if you hear the sounds in either "yanny" or "laurel" more in your everyday life, you might be more likely to hear them here.

-It's also worth noting that people are expecting to hear either "Yanny" or "Laurel," which makes it more likely that they actually will hear one of those words and not something else.
+It's also worth noting that people are expecting to hear either "yanny" or "laurel," which makes it more likely that they actually will hear one of those words and not something else.

 For Kraus, the Northwestern professor who runs a laboratory on the biology of how humans process sound, it matters little how people interpret this single word in a poor-quality, idiosyncratic recording.
 Where this does matter, she says, and where similar issues are at play, is how people fill in the gaps of their hearing when faced with a noisy context.
 Much of what you hear, she says, is about what you're expecting to hear.